 Potential Sequence of Procedural Events in a Divorce

 In 2008, at the direction of the Chief Justice of the California Supreme Court, the California Judicial Council established the Elkins Family Law Task Force.
-Mark E. Minyard was appointed by the Judicial Council to serve on the task force along with Appellate Court Justices, Judges, Superior Court executives and other lawyers.
-Between 2008 and 2010, the task force studied family law and made wide reaching recommendations relative to due process, family law procedures, and citizen access to the divorce courts.
+Mark E. Minyard was appointed by the Judicial Council to serve on the task force along with Appellate Court Justices, Judges, Superior Court executives and other divorce lawyers.
+Between 2008 and 2010, the task force studied family law and made wide reaching recommendations relative to due process,divorce procedures, and citizen access to the divorce courts.
 The final report was issued in 2010 and can be found at www.courts.ca.gov/documents/elkins-finalreport.pdf.